 In July 2018, a Britains 21st Lancers set No. 94 (above) achieved £120 in a Warwick & Warwick auction.
 A set of nine 'plug-shouldered' lancers from the late 19th Century might be valued at nearer to £3000, depending on condition.

 Back in January 2018, we also sold a Britains Boy Scouts Encampments No. 162 (above) for £690.

 Pristine toy soldiers dating back to the 1930s can be worth thousands, with a British Army presentation case (featuring 275 soldiers and one of every rank) worth between £20,000 to £25,000.

-If you’ve spent years acquiring a collection, or recently inherited one which you think could be as valuable as those items mentioned above, get in touch to discover its true worth.
+If you’ve spent years acquiring a collection, or recently inherited one which you think could be as valuable as those items mentioned above, arrange an expert toy valuation and discover its true worth.

 Toy soldier collecting is a growing market – and our team of experienced experts will be happy to provide a free valuation or advice.
 There's no obligation to sell, so you’ve got nothing to lose – and potentially lots to gain.

 If you’re more of a collector, visit our online catalogue to see the rare toy soldiers and sets on offer in our next auction.